 Dependent on the set of installed plug-ins (and on your window manager), one of several available drawing file types can be chosen from a drop down box in the dialog.
 This will restrict the display of files in the dialog.
-You may override the file type filter by specifying a wildcard pattern like \.\ as file name and pressing Enter.
+You may override the file type filter by specifying a wildcard pattern like . as file name and pressing Enter.

-2.5 With Renew 2.5 you can use drag and drop to open drawings.
+Alternatively to using the Open Drawing command in the menu, you can use drag and drop to open drawings.
 Just drag the files into the Renew menu and tools window.